microsoft/project-rome/Android/reference documentation/IAppServiceResponseListener.md

 ## Public methods

 ### responseReceived
-Called when a response from a remote app service has been received through the Connected Devices platform.
+Called when a response from a remote app service has been received through the Remote Systems platform.

 `void responseReceived(AppServiceResponse response)`